On C List of Movie Reviews

 6/18:

-Come Back, Little Sheba was the first play written by William Inge in 1950 while he was a teacher at Washington
+Come Back, Little Sheba was the first play written by William Inge in 1950 while working as a teacher

-appeared in both versions, having become the first ever to win a Tony Award and an Academy Award for Best Actress for the same role.
+versions, becoming the first ever to win a Tony Award and an Academy Award for Best Actress for the same

-that's unsuitable for film.
-It's difficult not to let my eyes roll while watching her character, especially when she
+something that's unsuitable for film.
+It's difficult not to let my eyes roll while watching her character,

 To keep it from becoming too stagy, Burt Lancaster, who was cast in the role that's meant for Humphrey Bogart